skoolkid/skoolkit/_sources/diy.txt

 This control file declares that there is:

 * a data block at 32768
-* a data block at 33280 which should be titled 'Miner Willy sprite data'
+* a data block at 33280 titled 'Miner Willy sprite data'
 * a data block at 33536
-* a code block (routine) at 33792 which should be titled 'The game has just loaded'
+* a code block (routine) at 33792 titled 'The game has just loaded'
 * a data block at 33799
-* a text block at 33816 which should be titled 'AIR' (because that's what it contains)
+* a text block at 33816 titled 'AIR' (because that's what it contains)

 For more information on control file directives and their syntax, see :ref:`controlFiles`.